leonidessaguisagjr/pymemoq/README.rst

 Available classes
 -----------------

-The following classes are currently available:
+The following classes are currently available (eventual goal is to provide wrappers for all of the APIs):

 Under ``memoq.webservice``:

+ - ``MemoQFileManagerService`` - File upload/download API
  - ``MemoQServerProjectService`` - Server projects
  - ``MemoQTBService`` - Term base management
  - ``MemoQTMService`` - Translation memory management